 Why Do I Need A Deep Cycle Battery?

-If you’ve been following our blogs you will have seen a common theme around Easter.
-It’s not exclusive to Easter, of course, but any time people gear up to get away from it all, the chances are that outdoor leisure is a feature.
 To fully enjoy the outdoors and all it has to offer, many turn to deep cycle batteries and so enjoy camping, caravanning, and boating.

 For the uninitiated, a deep cycle battery is essential for providing power over a sustained period of time.
 It’s designed to withstand constant discharge and to then be recharged, ready to use again.
 You might be wondering why you’d choose a deep cycle battery over a regular automotive battery.
 It’s obvious for boats, but why not just use your car battery when camping?